 “It’s such a warm and creative space, our kids love it!”
 Parent

-Admissions for nursery places is controlled by the school, please ask for a copy of our Nursery Admissions Policy.
+Admissions for nursery places is controlled by the school, please read or ask for a copy of our Nursery Admissions Policy.
 An application form can be obtained from the school office and needs to be returned to a member of office staff to put your child on our waiting list.

 From September 2017 the government has introduced new childcare funding options.
 30 hours of free childcare for 3 and 4 year olds in our Nursery for ‘working families’.
 Tax-free childcare (20% off) will also be available for all pupils who attend our high quality Breakfast Club (from 7.30am) and after-school Heath Kidz (until 6pm).